IDEMSInternational/open-app-builder/documentation/docs/components/video.md

 # Video

 A video is a feature that allows users to view and interact with video content directly within the app.
-It enables the display of videos, whether they are pre-recorded, streaming, or live, enhancing the app's functionality and user experience.
+It enables the display of pre-recorded videos, enhancing the app's functionality and user experience.

 ## Example